wix-incubator/wix-developers-example-apps/oauth-boilerplate/README4USABILITYTESTING.md

 4. In the app installer you can see the app needed permission.
 These are the permissions a site owner sees when installing your app.
 Click `Add To Site`.
   ![wix development site](images/installer.jpg?raw=true)
 5. After installation you will be redirected to the app dashboard to see the result of calling the API of app instance.
+6. 6.
+Trigger a purchase in the live site and check that your app behaves as expectected.

 #### You can browse the code and try understand it: